 Remember that resolution you made at the beginning of the year?
-The one when you told yourself that you were going to carefully watch what you ate and would cut back on red meat and fatty foods?
-That you would instead seek gluten-free, lactose-free, wheat-free, low or zero calorie and fat free options that, while difficult, would lead you towards the promised land of better health?
+You told yourself that you were going to carefully watch what you ate and would cut back on red meat and fatty foods?
+Instead, you would seek gluten-free, lactose-free, wheat-free, low or zero calorie and fat free options that-while difficult-would lead you towards the promised land of better health?

 I understand.
 I made the same promise.
 But I broke it last week over one of the best meals I’ve ever eaten in my 17 years of New York living.
 And I have zero regret.

 As a culinary and cultural critic, it is my job to inspect every detail and offer views on what makes a particular meal or piece of art worthy or unworthy.
 Sometimes, the pendulum swings between the two.

 After visiting Ben and Jack’s Steakhouse in Nomad, I must confess that my inner voice of criticism was squelched to make way for my inner stomach-which loudly proclaimed glory.